-Utilizing District common assessments, short cycle assessments, modular WY-TOPP assessments, as well as our DIBELS data and in-program assessments, we can identify a variety of skill deficits that help to direct our discussion and decision making process.
+Utilizing District common assessments, short cycle assessments, modular WY-TOPP assessments, as well as our Universal Screening assessment data, progress monitoring, and inprogram assessments, we can identify a variety of skill deficits that help to direct our discussion and decision making process.
 These decisions will support the direction differentiation takes in each classroom.

-5. Below are two goal templates, please write one SMART goal around question #1 and one SMART goal around question #3.
+5. Below are two goal templates; please write one SMART goal around question #1 and one SMART goal around question #3.